Lake Forest High School (Illinois): Media references

 The 1980 film Ordinary People is set in nearby Lake Bluff, and parts of the film were shot at the school; however all swim team scenes were filmed at nearby Lake Forest College.

 An Episode of the MTV series "High School Stories" focuses on students who attended Lake Forest High School.

+Additionally, the school is featured prominently in various local news segments covering its academic and athletic achievements, including the recent success of the Varsity Dance Team and the boys lacrosse team’s state championship victory in 2024.
+These segments highlight the school’s commitment to fostering a competitive and enriching environment for its students.